AtanasovAtanas/interactive-content/EN/08-Defining-Classes/04-Constructors.md

 Constructors set object's initial state.

-For example the default constructor is used to set the default initial state of the object like 0, null, etc., depending on the type.
+For example, the default constructor is used to set the default initial state of the object like 0, null, etc., depending on the type.

 ```java
 public class Car {